Skeletons

 .

-Skeletons armed with spears stay grounded and create a considerable obstacle by erratically stabbing the spears forward.
-As with scimitars, you'll want to stay at a distance and attack at the right time.
-The most dangerous form of spear skeleton are those that ride on logs and chase you via the sea; if you slip up even once, they can hastily send you to a watery grave.
+Skeletons armed with spears stay grounded and create a considerable obstacle by erratically stabbing forward their spears.
+As you would when dealing with scimitars, you'll want to stay at a distance and attack when an opening presents itself.
+The most dangerous form of spear skeleton is the class that rides on logs and chases you via the sea and its tides; if you slip up even once when encountering one, a skeleton spear will hastily send you to a watery grave.

 Alternate Names/Forms: Spear Skeleton